ahwebd/aya/README.md

 With "Aya", building a web environment or making a website/webapp becomes quick and easy.
-Aya is project that uses ansible, docker and other modern tools to facilitate provisioning machines and getting your web app up and running in a very short time.
+Aya is a project that uses ansible, docker and other modern tools to facilitate provisioning machines and getting your web app up and running in a very short time.